 These are exciting times to be a jeweller, positive change is happening within the jewellery industry!

-I will be showcasing pieces from my Two for Joy Collection (pictured left) alongside some of the industry’s best conscience designer jewellers and brands.
+I will be showcasing pieces from my Two for Joy Collection (pictured below) alongside some of the industry’s best conscience designer jewellers and brands.

 My Fairtrade Gold Story –

 I became a Fairtrade Registered Jeweller in 2014.
 This was a monumental moment and shift in my career.
 I was becoming jaded in my profession as I increasingly learned about child labour, exploitaion, pollution of the earth and other countless dark hidden truths surrounding the mining and jewellery industry.